easysql/easy_sql/docs/easy_sql/syntax.md

 One with no parameters and one with one parameter named 'right_table'.

 This example is about a very common case when we'd like to merge two tables with the same dimension columns.
-After template is used, the dimension column names and join conditions are reused, just like how we reuse functions in general programming language.
+After the template is used, the dimension column names and join conditions are reused, just like how we reuse functions in general programming language.

 From the example above, we could find a few things to note about templates: